section-engineering-education/engineering-education/content/authors/geofrey-mwangi/index.md

 type: authors
 github: https://github.com/Geofreytech
 ---
-I’m interested in programming .
-I’m currently learning computer science.i like playing mobile games.
-I’m looking to collaborate on software development.
-I  portray excellent skills and demonstrated the ability to improve knowledge advancement in technology.
+Geofrey is interested in programming .
+He is currently learning computer science.
+He likes playing mobile games.
+He is looking forward in collaborating on software development.
+He portrays excellent skills and demonstrated the ability to improve knowledge advancement in technology.